giridharsampath/jibrel_demo/README.md

 Steps to run it.

 1. Clone the repository
-2. yarn install
+2. npm i
-3. yarn start
+3. npm start -- --reset-cache